DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 ## Overview

-The **ICME 2025 Audio Encoder Capability Challenge** aims to evaluate audio encoders in multi-task learning and real-world applications.
-It is strongly inspired by the [HEAR benchmark](https://hearbenchmark.com/), with several enhancements introduced: diverse task set, real-world applications, both of parameterized evaluation and parameter-free evaluation, and an new open-sourced, efficient evaluation system.
+The **ICME 2025 Audio Encoder Capability Challenge**, hosted by Xiaomi, University of Surrey, and DataOcean AI, aims to rigorously evaluate audio encoders in real-world downstream tasks.

+Strongly inspired by the [HEAR benchmark](https://hearbenchmark.com/), this challenge introduces several key enhancements: a diverse task set, a focus on real-world applications, a combination of parameterized and parameter-free evaluation, and a new open-sourced, efficient evaluation system.
+**Notably, this challenge imposes NO restrictions on model size or the scale of training data used.**  Models are only required to inference successfully within a Google Colab environment.

-Participants submit pre-trained encoders that convert raw audio waveforms into continuous embeddings.
-These encoders will be tested across diverse tasks including **speech, environmental sounds, and music**, with a focus on real-world usability, using an [open-source evaluation system](https://github.com/jimbozhang/xares).
+Participants are invited to submit pre-trained encoders that convert raw audio waveforms into continuous embeddings.
+These encoders will undergo comprehensive testing across diverse tasks spanning speech, environmental sounds, and music.
+The evaluation will emphasize real-world usability and leverage an [open-source evaluation system](https://github.com/jimbozhang/xares).

-Participants may test and optimize models independently, but the final rankings will be based on the evaluations by the organizers.
-This challenge aims to advance the state-of-the-art in continuous audio representation learning.
+Participants are welcome to independently test and optimize their models.
+However, the final rankings will be determined based on evaluations conducted by the organizers.

 ## How to Participate